Sakrac/Step6502/README.md

 ##Background

-This debugger is simply a fun project, I like to tinker with 6502 assembler but have got too comfortable with modern GUI debuggers such as Microsoft Visual Studio and SN Systems debuggers.
-I have also built a 6502 series command line assembler (https://github.com/sakrac/x65).
+This debugger is simply a fun project, Tinkering with 6502 assembler I've got too comfortable with modern GUI debuggers such as Microsoft Visual Studio and SN Systems debuggers.

+If you're looking for a 6502 series command line assembler try this one: https://github.com/sakrac/x65.

 ##Download